Thermonuclear weapon: United Kingdom

 In 1954 work began at Aldermaston to develop the British fusion bomb, with Sir William Penney in charge of the project.
 British knowledge on how to make a thermonuclear fusion bomb was rudimentary, and at the time the United States was not exchanging any nuclear knowledge because of the Atomic Energy Act of 1946.
+The United Kingdom had worked closely with the Americans on the Manhattan Project.
+British access to nuclear weapons information was cut off by the United States at one point due to concerns about Soviet espionage.
+Full cooperation was not reestablished until an agreement governing the handling of secret information and other issues was signed.
 However, the British were allowed to observe the U.S. Castle tests and used sampling aircraft in the mushroom clouds, providing them with clear, direct evidence of the compression produced in the secondary stages by radiation implosion.

-Because of these difficulties, in 1955 British prime minister Anthony Eden agreed to a secret plan, whereby if the Aldermaston scientists failed or were greatly delayed in developing the fusion bomb, it would be replaced by an extremely large fission bomb.
+Because of these difficulties, in 1955 Prime Minister Anthony Eden agreed to a secret plan, whereby if the Aldermaston scientists failed or were greatly delayed in developing the fusion bomb, it would be replaced by an extremely large fission bomb.

 In 1957 the Operation Grapple tests were carried out.
-The first test, Green Granite, was a prototype fusion bomb, but failed to produce equivalent yields compared to the U.S. and Soviets, achieving only approximately 300 ktonTNT.
+The first test, Green Granite, was a prototype fusion bomb that failed to produce equivalent yields compared to the U.S. and Soviets, achieving only approximately 300 ktonTNT.
 The second test Orange Herald was the modified fission bomb and produced 720 ktonTNT—making it the largest fission explosion ever.
 At the time almost everyone (including the pilots of the plane that dropped it) thought that this was a fusion bomb.
 This bomb was put into service in 1958.
 A second prototype fusion bomb, Purple Granite, was used in the third test, but only produced approximately 150 ktonTNT.

 A second set of tests was scheduled, with testing recommencing in September 1957.
 The first test was based on a "… new simpler design.
-A two stage thermonuclear bomb that had a much more powerful trigger".
+A two-stage thermonuclear bomb that had a much more powerful trigger".
 This test Grapple X Round C was exploded on 8 November and yielded approximately 1.8 MtonTNT.
 On 28 April 1958 a bomb was dropped that yielded 3 MtonTNT—Britain's most powerful test.
 Two final air burst tests on 2 and 11 September 1958, dropped smaller bombs that yielded around 1 MtonTNT each.

 American observers had been invited to these kinds of tests.
 After Britain's successful detonation of a megaton-range device (and thus demonstrating a practical understanding of the Teller–Ulam design "secret"), the United States agreed to exchange some of its nuclear designs with the United Kingdom, leading to the 1958 US–UK Mutual Defence Agreement.
 Instead of continuing with its own design, the British were given access to the design of the smaller American Mk 28 warhead and were able to manufacture copies.

-The United Kingdom had worked closely with the Americans on the Manhattan Project.
-British access to nuclear weapons information was cut off by the United States at one point due to concerns about Soviet espionage.
-Full cooperation was not reestablished until an agreement governing the handling of secret information and other issues was signed.